Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for Chlormezanone, please let us know.

-Keywords: Chlormezanone, supplier, Skeletal, muscle, relaxant, GABAA, Receptors, benzodiazepine, GABAA, Receptors, Tocris Bioscience
+Keywords: Chlormezanone, Chlormezanone supplier, Skeletal, muscle, relaxant, GABAA, Receptors, benzodiazepine, PAM, 0456, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for Chlormezanone.
 Do you know of a great paper that uses Chlormezanone from Tocris?
-If so please let us know.
+Please let us know.

 Written by Ian Martin, Norman Bowery and Susan Dunn, this review provides a history of the GABA receptor, as well as discussing the structure and function of the various subtypes and the clinical potential of receptor modulators; compounds available from Tocris are listed.